lanl-ansi/PowerModelsGMD.jl/README.md

 </p>
 -->

-PowerModelsGMD.jl (abbr.
-PMsGMD) is an open-source framework that provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) (abbr.
-PMs) for power system simulation, to evaluate the risks and mitigate the potential effects of Geomagnetic Disturbances (GMDs) and E3 High-altitude Electromagnetic Pulse (E3 HEMP) events on the power grid.
+PowerModelsGMD.jl (abbr.~PMsGMD) is an open-source Julia package, an extension to the [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) platform for power system simulation, which was designed to evaluate the risks and mitigate the impacts of geomagnetic disturbances (abbr.~GMDs) and E3 high-altitude electromagnetic pulse (abbr.~E3~HEMP) events on the electrical grid.

-PMsGMD solves for quasi-dc line flow and ac power flow on a network subjected to Geomagnetically Induced Currents (GICs).
-It solves for mitigation strategies by treating the transformer overheating problem as an optimal transmission switching problem.
-Since it is open-source, it is easy to study, verify and customize its operation to best fit an application environment.
-Due to its speed and reliability, it is suitable to be a key component of frameworks that monitor GMD manifestations in real-time, that predict GICs on the power grid, that assess risk, that enhance reliability by providing aid to system-operators, and that recommend modifications in the network configuration.
-Thus, PMsGMD is equally useful for research and industry application.
+Due to its open-source nature, it is easy to verify and customize the operation of PMsGMD in order to best fit the application circumstances.
+Due to its speed and reliability, it is suitable to be a key component of toolkits that monitor GMD manifestations in real-time, that predict GICs on the electrical grid, that assess risk, that enhance reliability by providing aid to system-operators, and that recommend modifications in the network configuration.
+Consequently, PMsGMD is equally useful for research and industry application.

+## PMsGMD Dependencies

 ## Core Problem Specifications

+PMsGMD solves for quasi-dc line flow and ac power flow problems in a system subjected to geomagnetically induced currents (abbr.~GIC).
+It also solves for mitigation strategies by treating the transformer overheating problem as an optimal transmission switching problem.

+At the moment, the following core problem specifications are implemented:
 * GIC DC: quasi-dc power flow
 * GIC -> AC - OPF: sequential quasi-dc power flow and ac optimal power flow
 * GIC + AC - OPF: ac optimal power flow coupled with a quasi-dc power flow